delabassee/java-lab/lab6-textblock.md

 Not only such code is not easily readable, but it is hard to write and error-prone!

-Thanks to Text Block, it is now a lot easier!
-A Text Block is simply a [String](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/String.html) literal delimited with the new triple-quote delimiter (`"""`) instead of the traditional double quoted delimiter (`"`).
+Thanks to Text Blocks, it is now a lot easier!
+A text block is simply a [String](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/String.html) literal delimited with the new triple-quote delimiter (`"""`) instead of the traditional double-quote delimiter (`"`).

 ```
 var element = """